1924 Auckland Rugby League season: Round 10

 In the Athletic match with Richmond, Graham was ordered off for Athletic as was McMillan for Richmond.
-Richmond had lost Whittington to an injury early in the second half and with the score 25–0 with 6 minutes to go they threw in the towel and the match ended.
+Richmond had lost William Whittington to a fractured right leg early in the second half and with the score 25–0 with 6 minutes to go they asked for the game to end and their opponents and the referee obliged.
+Aside from the score there was no individual scoring reported from the Ellerslie v Mangere game from the Ellerslie Reserve.